none4292/LAB_AUTH/README.md

 ### styling
 - Use bootstrap CSS library or similar for styling the website .
-- Use some images to represent the clinic building and facilities as a gallery.
+- Use some images to represent the hospital building and facilities as a gallery and display some general info.

 ### Bonus